Marfa Boretskaya: Assessment and memory

 According to the 15th-century Sofia Chronicle, Marfa is identified as the "evil woman" who was responsible for the alliance with Lithuania.
 The Chronicle alleges that she intended to marry a Lithuanian noble and to place Novgorod under Lithuanian suzerainty.
 It also claims that she conspired with a steward to the archbishop of Novgorod to place the diocese of Novgorod under the jurisdiction of the Uniate church.
 Although these claims are not found in other sources, this account in the Chronicle became the basis of her reputation.

 More recent research argues that Marfa was scapegoated by Archbishop Feofil of Novgorod to disguise his role in Novgorod's failure to fulfill its treaty obligations.
-The story of Marfa's duplicitous behavior toward the grand prince was apparently first written down in the archbishop's scriptorium in Novgorod in the mid to late 1470s.
+The story of Marfa's duplicitous behavior toward the grand prince was apparently first written down in the archbishop's scriptorium in Novgorod in the mid-to-late 1470s.

 Marfa's tragic career and struggle for the republican government won her a good deal of sympathy and attention from Russian writers and historians, especially those with a romantic streak.
 She was fictionalized in Nikolai Karamzin's short novel Martha the Mayoress, or the Fall of Novgorod as well as in a book by Fedotov entitled Marfa Posadnitsa.
+Karamzin in particular referred to her as the "supreme republican woman".
 Her career fascinated Pushkin who dedicated his 1830 essay to her.
 Sergey Esenin wrote a historical poem about Marfa the Mayoress in 1914.

 Marfa's statue is part of the Millennium of Russia monument in Novgorod.